NRI Income Tax & Compliance

 Form 15CA and 15CB of Income Tax

 As a non-resident Indian (NRI), your NRO account generally includes earnings, savings, or inherited income in India.
-If you plan on repatriating the funds of your NRO account to NRE or a foreign account, then first you need to fill out Form 15CA and 15CB.
+If you plan to repatriate the funds from your NRO account to an NRE or a foreign account, you first need to fill out Forms 15CA and 15CB.
 Filling out these forms is essential to make a payment overseas.
 Through these forms, the Indian government can easily track foreign transactions and certify proper tax compliance.
 Want to know more about it?
 Well, then you are at the right place.
 This guide will help you better understand these forms and their role in Income tax.
 So, let's start reading.

 What Is Form 15CA?

-If an Indian resident makes any type of remittance to a non-Indian resident (NRI), foreign resident, or a foreign company, he/she need to file the Form 15CA with the Income Tax Department.
-According to the Income Tax Act of 1961, the payer needs to mention the information and details.
+Any person responsible for making a remittance from India to a non-resident or foreign company must file Form 15CA with the Income Tax Department.
+Under the Income Tax Act of 1961, the payer must provide the required information.
 As mentioned above, Form 15CA helps the Income Tax Department to track foreign payments and liable tax liabilities.
-Additionally, it also helps the NRIs under the DTAA agreement to claim tax deductions in India.
+Additionally, Form 15CA facilitates the application of DTAA benefits such as lower or nil withholding tax, where applicable.
 Apart from this, Form 15CA is submitted online on the e-filing portal of the Income Tax Department.

-This is all about Form 15CA and why it is necessary to be filled out by Indian residents.
-Moving further, let's know about the Form 15CB.
+This is all about Form 15CA and why Indian residents need to fill it out.
+Moving on, let's look at Form 15CB.

 What Is Form 15CB?

 Form 15CB is a certificate that is issued by a Chartered Accountant (CA).
 It verifies that the tax deducted at source (TDS) from the payment made to an NRI, foreign resident, or foreign company is as per the Double Taxation Avoidance Agreement (DTAA) and the Income Tax Act.
 The certificate consists of the payment details made to an NRI, the DTAA provisions, the TDS rate, and compliance with section 195 of the IT Act.
-Before making any remittance to an NRI, it is vital to fill out the Form 15CB.
+Before remitting funds to an NRI, it is vital to complete Form 15CB.

 This is all about Form 15CB and who issues it.
 Moving ahead, let's know the applicability of filling out these forms.